-Candidates will then be split into groups and given a topic for discussion.
-Members will be asked to discuss the topic within the group and to come up with a resolution.
-One topic that is often picked in Aldi group exercises involves a scenario where you survive a plane crash.
-Groups may be asked to debate what items would they take from the airplane following the crash and rank the items according to necessity.
-Assessors will be especially interested in those showing leadership skills, such as leading the discussion but not in an overbearing way, taking notes or summing up the group's discussion.
+In this exercise candidates are split into groups and given a topic for discussion within the group.
+You are encouraged to come up with a resolution.
+One subject that is often picked in Aldi group exercises involves a scenario where you survive a plane crash.
+Groups may be asked to debate what items they would take from the airplane following the crash and rank the items according to necessity.
+Assessors are especially interested in those showing leadership skills, such as leading the discussion but not in an overbearing way, taking notes or summing up the group's discussion.
 Aldi puts a big focus on the group exercise as it is a good indicator of your leadership and teamwork skills.
 Make sure to impress the assessors by practising group exercises beforehand.